wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Dot Product.md

 $$\|b\| = \sqrt{b_1^2 + b_2^2 + \ldots + b_n^2}$$
 It represents the length of the vector $b$.
+##### Inherent Projection
+the dot product inherently involves projection because it measures/quantifies how much one vector extends in the direction of another (i.e. measures the extent to which vectors align with each other).
+	By incorporating the cosine of the angle between them, it captures the idea of projecting one vector onto the other:

+**Alignment**: The dot product is large and positive when vectors are pointing in the same direction, indicating a significant projection.
+**Orthogonality**: The dot product is zero when vectors are perpendicular, indicating no projection.
+**Opposition**: The dot product is negative when vectors point in opposite directions, indicating a projection in the negative direction.
 ## Geometric Interpretation
 Consider two vectors $a$ and $b$ in a Euclidean space.
 	Let $\theta$ be the angle between them.